Safety and Security

 Please take time to review the crime data and statistics for Indonesia.

-Female Volunteers have reported touching or groping incidents while traveling alone.
+- Female Volunteers have reported incidents of touching and groping while traveling alone.
 There is no indication that Volunteers are being specifically targeted; Indonesian women report such incidents as a common occurrence.
 In addition, these acts do not appear to be a precursor to more serious levels of sexual assault.
 The vast majority of Volunteers report feeling safe and secure within their communities and receive training throughout their service on how to reduce the risk from these and other types of crime.

-Alcohol consumption is culturally suppressed in Indonesia, and in many places it is considered a serious violation to local norms and traditions.
+- Alcohol consumption is culturally suppressed in most provinces in Indonesia.
+In certain provinces, it is considered a serious violation to local norms and traditions..
 In addition, there are news reports of deaths in the general population caused by “homemade” (and therefore unregulated) alcohol and spirits.
 Volunteers are trained so that they understand the risks and ramifications of consuming alcohol.

-With more than 35 million motor vehicles in Indonesia, traffic accidents are common.
+- Traffic accidents are common, as there are more than 35 million motor vehicles in Indonesia.
 The danger of congested streets is compounded by drivers who may not know or heed traffic regulations.
 Traffic safety issues are discussed during training.